yegor256/blog/_posts/2015/jun/2015-06-08-deadly-sins-software-project.md

 <hr/>

-These are the criteria being used to evaluate the open-source projects entered in our
+These are the criteria being used to evaluate the open source projects entered in our
 [award]({% pst 2015/apr/2015-04-16-award %}) competition.